 Before you get into the features and options the app has, you have to sign up.
 We did a test run of the app and will share our sign-up experience with you.

-The screens you see before you actually sign up make the case for investing with Finhabits.
-Basically, investing your money makes it grow, the fees are low and your money is safe.
+The screens you see before you sign up make the case for investing with Finhabits.
+Investing your money makes it grow, the fees are low, and your money is safe.

 You then have the option of choosing to invest your money into a portfolio of your choosing or to sink your cash into a Roth or traditional IRA.

-We tapped on both options just to see what would happen.
-Both choices lead you to a screen where the app gives you three weekly savings plans: $10 (Retirement Starter), $50 (Retirement Plus) and $100 per week (Retirement Max).
+We tapped on both options to see what would happen.
+Both choices lead you to a screen where the app gives you three weekly savings plans: $10 (Retirement Starter), $50 (Retirement Plus), and $100 per week (Retirement Max).

-In our opinion, this screen requires that you’re already serious about investing.
-Rather than letting you meander through a sign-up process and enter the full-blown app without a plan, Finhabits makes you commit to a plan up front.
+Rather than letting you meander through a sign-up process and enter the full-blown app without a plan, Finhabits makes you commit to a plan upfront.

 Granted, you can change your plan whenever you want; the point is made early on, though.
 Investing in portfolios or IRA’s requires action.